-Here are a few tips to help you know what's not working out when CSAT takes a dip.
-These tips are used here at Zendesk Support and will help you also.
+Here are a few tips we use at Zendesk to figure out what's not working out when CSAT takes a dip:

 Notify managers when bad CSATs come in: You can set up a trigger to notify a manager or group of managers when a ticket receives a bad rating.
 Use the following two trigger conditions: